 Mice are commensal, that is, they share space with humans and partially depend upon us to survive.
 They require food, shelter and water in order to survive, and therefore are always looking for them.
 They can enter a hole less that 1/4″ in diameter.
 Most structures are not sealed appropriately, leaving many entry points for rodents.

 HOW WOULD YOU GET RID OF THEM?

-Getting rid of mice can be a tricky task as they are very elusive creatures.
+According to a professional mice exterminator, getting rid of mice can be a tricky task as they are very elusive creatures.
 It requires extensive mice knowledge as well as construction and safety know-how.
 That’s why we employ experts with construction and repair skills.
-Our service includes the necessary eviction, exclusion and cleanup services needed, for one fee.
+Our pest control services include the necessary eviction, exclusion and cleanup services needed, for one fee.
 Take a moment to review our process then contact us to schedule an appointment.